aguerot/nodets-starterkit/README.md

 - For any integer multiple of 3 return 'Fizz'
 - For any integer multiple of 5 return 'Buzz'
-- For any integer multiple of 3 and 5 return 'FizzBuzz'
+- For any integer multiple of 3 and 5 return 'Fizzbuzz'

 - Any other integer returns it as a string